kianmajl/A2K-CPU/Phase_2/Assembler/readme.md

 ## Output Structure:

-This assembler generates a binary and hexadecimal code based on our [ISA](https://github.com/kianmajl/A2K-CPU/blob/main/README.md).
+This assembler generates a binary and hexadecimal code in two files based on our [ISA](https://github.com/kianmajl/A2K-CPU/blob/main/README.md).

 **NOTICE**: Create an input file with the mentioned sutructure and run the code.
 Then enter the input file path and the output will be generated with the entered path .